Matriks404/openSMB2/README.md

     * Press B to change background color (Black/Blue)
 	* Press M to change music
     * Press 4 or 6 on keypad to shrink or stretch width
-    * Press 2 or 8 on keypad to shrink or stretch height
+    * Press 8 or 2 on keypad to shrink or stretch height
     * Press [ or ] to switch between level areas.
+	* Press arrow keys to move edit cursor.
     * Press L to load level again.
     * Press S to save level.
     * Press P to play this level (Game doesn't return to level editor after doing that)